ghiscoding/Angular-Slickgrid/docs/getting-started/quick-start.md

 Like to see the code to a particular Example?
 Just click on the "see code" that is available in every live examples.

 ### 10. Missing Features? (fear not)
 What if `Angular-Slickgrid` is missing feature(s) versus the original `SlickGrid`?
 Fear not and directly use the `SlickGrid` and `DataView` objects that are expose from the start through Custom Events.
-For more info continue reading on [Wiki - SlickGrid & DataView objects](/ghiscoding/angular-slickgrid/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](/ghiscoding/angular-slickgrid/wiki/Grid-&-DataView-Events)
+For more info continue reading on [Wiki - SlickGrid & DataView objects](../slick-grid-dataview-objects/SlickGrid-&-DataView-Objects.md)

 ### 11. Build Errors/Warnings
 You might also get warnings about SlickGrid while doing a production build, most of them are fine and the best way to fix them, is to simply remove/ignore the warnings, all you have to do is to add a file named `ngcc.config.js` (for Angular 8 to 15) in your project root (same location as the `angular.json` file) with the following content (you can also see this [commit](https://github.com/ghiscoding/angular-slickgrid-demos/commit/1fe8092bcd2e99ede5ab048f4a7ebe6254e4bee0) which fixes the Angular-Slickgrid-Demos prod build):